barryclark/jekyll-now/_posts/2018-05-20-may-2018-blog-statistics.md

 image: /images/blog-stats/2018-05-stats.png
 ---

 The 20th falls on a weekend this month, and I've been quite busy this weekend, so I'm just going to give that monthly blog stats with pretty much no analysis.
-If you want to view the previous months' statistic reports, following on of the following links:
+If you want to view the previous months' statistic reports, click on one of the following links:

 * [January 2018 Blog Statistics](http://hendrixjoseph.github.io/january-2018-blog-statistics/)
 * [February 2018 Blog Statistics](http://hendrixjoseph.github.io/february-2018-blog-statistics/)